Avoid common tax filing mistakes and missed refund opportunities.

 H&R Block’s ReFILE service, part of our DIY tax software, enables you to adjust and re-file a return to the Canada Revenue Agency, even if you have already submitted that return previously.
 And through our Second Look service (available in office locations), tax experts have helped clients find an average of more than $1,400 by claiming their old tax returns.

 These are a few among a long list of common tax filing mistakes and missed opportunities that those who file on their own make every year.
-To ensure you’re getting everything you’re entitled to and to avoid having to adjust your return from previous years, an H&R Block Tax Expert is available year-round at a location near you to elaborate on the above as well as share additional challenges Canadians have when filing.
+To ensure you’re getting everything you’re entitled to and to avoid having to adjust your return from previous years, H&R Block Tax Experts are here to help.
+Visit here for the latest information on how we’re making ourselves available to our clients during the COVID-19 crisis and how we can best serve you.